 Please refer to the e-Notification System Portal Site for more information.

-Should problems arise during your stay in Japan (such as being unfairly let go from one's job, etc.), please contact any of the following consultation counters for advice.
+Should any problems arise during your stay in Japan, please feel free to contact the following consultation counters for help and advice.

 To help keep residents of Japan safe, here are a number of websites with information related to measures being taken against COVID-19.